grover66/kidtimer/README.md

 2. Install it using Software Center or use the following line;
 <pre>
+#This will install kidtimer.
 sudo dpkg -i kidtimer*.deb

+#This will install any dependencies.
+sudo apt-get -f install
 </pre>

 3. Run it: